Haskili/eventR/README.md

 # eventR

 ## Overview:
 This script takes in any number of file names as arguments and takes in the date/time at the head of each line as a separate event.
-It performs basic plotting and analysis on these data points, after which it presents the results in an aesthetically pleasing format.<br>
+It performs basic plotting and analysis on these data points, after which it presents the results in an aesthetically pleasing format.<br><br>
 <img src="https://i.imgur.com/80YVGbD.png"
      alt="Density Graph Overall"
      width="200"